 BC1.A.1.8.1 Power Park Module Availability Matrix showing the number of each type of Power Park Units expected to be available is illustrated in the example form below.
 The Power Park Module Availability Matrix is designed to achieve certainty in knowing the number of Power Park Units Synchronised to meet the Physical Notification and to achieve a Bid-Offer Acceptance by specifying which BM Unit each Power Park Module forms part of.
-The Power Park Module Availability Matrix may have as many columns as are required to provide information on the different make and model for each type of Power Park Unit in a Power Park Module and as many rows as are required to provide information on the Power Park Module and as many rows as are required to assist identification of the Power Park Units within the Power Park Module and correlation with data provide under the Planning Code.
+The Power Park Module Availability Matrix may have as many columns as are required to provide information on the different make and model for each type of Power Park Unit in a Power Park Module and as many rows as are required to provide information on the Power Park Modules within each BM Unit.
+The description is required to assist identification of the Power Park Units within the Power Park Module and correlation with data provided under the Planning Code.